Saturday, April 20, 2024

 Click here for the video.

-I've traveled from one end of the country to the other in search of things like this and things like this are usually just too good to be true.
-It's the kind of location you may dream about or see in movies but never actually find in real life; In the Detective Bureau, the daily schedule from 1987 was still hanging on the bulletin board, along with everthing else from that day.
+In the Detective Bureau, the daily schedule from 1987 was still hanging on the bulletin board, along with everything else from that day.
 A faded photograph and accompanying fingerprints of an unidentified and unfortunate Jane Doe hung on the same board next to some FBI Most Wanted bulletins and other urgent communications.
 Stacks of photos of both the accused and their alleged victims lay scattered around desks and strewn across the floors where the wind, evidently (or ghosts, perhaps) had over the course of intervening decades eventually made its way through eroded windowframes and had scattered this ephermera throughout what was once the headquarters of the chief criminal investigators of their city who are themselves probably as dead now as the people in said photos were then.
 Mountains of police lights and radios, paperwork and evidence all fill the rooms in which they were left decades ago.
 Due to the amount of time that has passed, even some of the more mundane details stick out to me.
 A vase of perfectly preserved and long dead flowers still decorate the space.
 Typewriters sit at most desks with phones nearby and calendars from the 80's still hang on the walls.
-Notice I didn't say "computer", I said "typewriter", which is the name of an obsolete relic from the analog days of yore when the simple task of communicating was a far more manual and laborious task.
+A "typewriter" is the name of an obsolete relic from the analog days of yore when the simple task of communicating was a far more manual and laborious task.
 And I'm not sure how long fluorescent bulbs were designed to last but the ones here must be setting some kind of longevity record at this point.
 Most were burned out.
-All breakers in the "ON" position.
+All breakers still in the "ON" position.

 Labels: 1980s, abandoned, analog, government, institutional